tesseral-labs/docs/fern/pages/sdks/clientside/react.md

 `useOrganizationSettingsUrl`.

 Everything those prebuilt UIs do, you can also do from your own clientside code.
-Doing so is an advanced feature, and is not required.
+Doing so is an advanced feature and is not required.

 For details on how to do this, see the documentation for the [Tesseral Frontend API](/docs/frontend-api-reference).